software-development-project-1/software-development-project-1.github.io/material/git-branches.md

 >
 > _Each team member_ should do the steps mentioned above to create their own branch named by their GitHub username and push it to GitHub.

-We can also pull remote (in GitHub) branches for our local computer.
+We can also pull remote branches from GitHub to our local computer.
 Check the list of branches in GitHub and pick _some other team member's branch_.
 Then, to pull the remote branches from GitHub using the `git pull` command.
 Finally, switch to the team member's branch:

 ```bash
 git checkout <name-of-other-team-member-branch>